 - Drag and drop the USCG_Districts source below the ship_positions_simulation feed and connect it to the Join Features tool.

 The Join Features tool now has two inputs connected to it; the ship positions feed and the U.S. Coast Guard District feature layer data source.
-Next, you will configure the Join Features tool to perform a spatial join and add the name of the U.S. Coast Guard Districts to the inbound event data.
+Next, configure the Join Features tool to perform a spatial join and add the name of the U.S. Coast Guard Districts to the inbound event data.

 - Double-click the Join Features tool to open its properties and configure the tool as follows: